This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What Is Eggplant Parmesan?

-Eggplant parmesan is a traditional southern Italian dish, the Italian name is parmigiana alle melanzane.
-Eggplant parmesan is made with eggplant, mozzarella (or provola), parmigiano reggiano, tomato sauce, olive oil, and basil.
-Depending on who you ask it may also include breadcrumbs and/or eggs.
-You layer all of the ingredients and then bake in the oven until golden and perfect.
+Eggplant parmesan is a traditional southern Italian dish.
+It is made with eggplant, mozzarella or provola, parmigiano reggiano, tomato sauce, olive oil, and basil.
+Some versions also include breadcrumbs or eggs.
+You layer all the ingredients and bake until golden.

 The Sauce